 - A new cough that cannot be attributed to another health condition?

-- New shortness of breath that cannot be attributed to another health condition?
+- New shortness of breath or difficulty breathing that cannot be attributed to another health condition?

 - New chills that cannot be attributed to another health condition?